redhat-nfvpe/kni-upi-lab/README.md

 The architecture requires:

-* A provisioning/bastion server where several helper applications are run
+* A provisioning/bastion server where several helper applications are run.
+Either Centos 7.6 or greater can be used as well as RHEL.
 * One or more hardware nodes for Master Nodes
 * Zero or more hardware nodes for Worker Nodes

-The provisioning nodes is where the KNI AF is run.
+* All master/worker hosts require two physical interfaces and an Out-Of-Band management network connection (IPMI).
+  * Interface #1 will be used for provisioning and must have pxeboot capability.
+This interface is  attached to the provisioning network.
+  * Interface #2 will carry all API/Cluster and application traffic.
+This interface is attached to the baremetal network.
+  * The OOB management network must be accessible from the provisioning host
+* Network
+  * Provisioning network -- A private, non-routed network that carries pxeboot traffic
+  * Baremetal network --This network carries all OpenShift SDN traffic.
+    * DHCP -- By default, DHCP is provided by an instance of DNSMASQ running on the provisioning host.
+An external DHCP server can be used instead.
+    * DNS -- By default, DNS is provided by an instance of CoreDNS running on the provisioning host.
+An external DNS server can be used instead (See OpenShift [UPI/baremetal](https://docs.openshift.com/container-platform/4.1/installing/installing_bare_metal/installing-bare-metal.html) documentation for DNS requirements)
+    * NTP -- An NTP server must be accessible from this network

 # UPI Background

-## Creating the user-provisioned infrastructure

-Before you deploy a OpenShift Container Platform cluster that uses user-provisioned infrastructure (UPI), you must create the underlying infrastructure.

-### Prerequistes
+## Prerequistes

 Review the OpenShift Container Platform 4.x Tested Integrations page before you create the supporting infrastructure for your cluster.

+### SSH Private Key

+For OpenShift Container Platform clusters on which you want to perform installation debugging or disaster recovery, you must provide an SSH key that your ssh-agent process uses to the installer.

+You can use this key to SSH into the master nodes as the user core.
+When you deploy the cluster, the key is added to the core user’s ~/.ssh/authorized_keys list.

+Most times, this key is the id_rsa.pub for the installation account.
+This might need to be created on the provisioning host.

+### PULL-SECRET

+From the [OpenShift Infrastructure Providers] (https://cloud.redhat.com/openshift/install) page, download your installation pull secret.
+This pull secret allows you to authenticate with the services that are provided by the included authorities, including Quay.io, which serves the container images for OpenShift Container Platform components.

 ### Quick Start

-#### Populate cluster/prep_bm_host.src
+#### Populate *cluster/prep_bm_host.src*

-* PROV_INTF -- Interface connected to the Provisioning network.
-The interface will be added to PROV_BRIDGE
+* PROV_INTF -- Provisioning host interface attached to the *provisioning* network.
+The interface will be added to **PROV_BRIDGE**
-* PROV_BRIDGE -- Name for the internal linux bridge that will be created
+* PROV_BRIDGE -- Provioning host bridge that will be created for the provisioning network
-* BM_INTF -- Interface connected to the Baremetal network,  The interface will be added to BM_BRIDGE
+* BM_INTF -- Provisioning host interface attached to the *baremetal* network,  The interface will be added to BM_BRIDGE
-* BM_BRIDGE -- Name for the internal linux bridge that will be created
+* BM_BRIDGE -- Provisioning host bridge that will be created for the *baremetal* bridge
-* EXT_INTF -- Interface that provides internet connectivity
+* EXT_INTF -- Provisioning host interface that provides internet connectivity
 * BM_IP_CIDR -- CIDR of the Baremetal network
   * The default addressing scheme for a network is as follows:
     * The temporary bootstrap node will be located at offset 10 within the cidr